microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/range_cell.md

 | Authorization  | Bearer {token}.
 Required. |
 | Workbook-Session-Id  | Workbook session Id that determines if changes are persisted or not.
 Optional.|

-## Request body
+## Path parameters
-In the request body, provide a JSON object with the following parameters.
+In the path, provide the following parameters.

 | Parameter	   | Type	|Description|
 |:---------------|:--------|:----------|